epistemex/transformation-matrix-js/readme.md

 It's primarily intended for situations where you need to track or create transforms and want to apply it permanently/manually to your own points and polygons.

-The matrix can optionally synchronize a canvas 2D context so that the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.
-It can be used to synchronize DOM elements using the toCSS() / toCSS3D() methods.
+The matrix can optionally synchronize a canvas 2D context or a DOM element so that the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.

 For browsers which support DOMMatrix and/or SVGMatrix it can be used as a supplementary framework to increase flexibility such as working directly with transformed points, perform addition transformation, interpolate animation and so forth.

-Optional Node support.
+*Automatic Node support when used in a node.js environment.*

-No dependencies.
+*No dependencies.*

 Install